MikeSchulze/gdUnit4Net/README.md

 ## What is gdUnit4Net

-This project provides an API and a VS test adapter to run your Godot C# test in Visual Studio (Code) and JetBrains.
+This project provides an API and a VS test adapter to run your Godot C# test in Visual Studio (Code) and JetBrains Rider.

 ### Main Features